noahpierau/DCR-events/README.md

 # Decred Events

-A collection of several events I attended on behalf of Decred.
+A collection of several events I attended on behalf of Decred

 * [reports](reports) for past events